jess-moloney/mini-project-4/README.md

 ## Results/Demo
 - The model is 78% accurate, with a precision of 76% and a recall of 98%.
+- The feature engineering and hyperparameter tuning steps I took did not change the model performance.
 ![Confusion_Matrix](images/rf_model1_confusion_matrix.png)
 - An examination of feature importance shows that credit history is the most important factor in determining whether someone is approved for a loan:
 ![Importance](images/Relative_Feature_Importance.png)

 ## Challenges
+- I initially had difficulty understanding how to integrate custom transformers into the pipeline; the main obstacle was that my preprocessing steps were converting the df_train dataframe into a numpy array, so I had to apply my feature engineering step (combining Applicant and Coapplicant Income into one feature) before doing this preprocessing so I could refer to column names from the dataframe.
-- Initial issues making POST requests to the API because the scikit learn version in the app.py file was different from the version in the AWS instance.
+- I had initial issues making POST requests to the API because the scikit learn version in the app.py file was different from the version in the AWS instance.
+I solved the issue by updating the sklearn version in the AWS instance.

 ## Future Goals
-- More feature engineering
+- I would like to:
+    - look more closely at applicants that did not meet the credit history requirements and see what they have in common, and use that information to experiment with more feature engineering
+    - try integrating more steps into the pipeline.
-- More hyperparameter tuning
+    - try RandomSearch instead of GridSearch to conduct hyperparameter tuning within the pipeline.
+    - add the custom functions I created for plotting to .py files and then import them as needed
+    - try using other evaluation techniques for the model (e.g., ROC curve)